TomBennett2202/NeuroOrganoidAnalysis/README.md

 If you wish to train your own model to classify mitotic nuclei, non-mitotic nuclei, and artefacts, follow these steps:

 1. **Prepare Input Directories**:
-   - Ensure you have the `nuclei_masks/` and `images/` directories set up with your nuclei masks and organoid images.
+   - Ensure you have the `images/` and `nuclei_masks/` directories set up with your organoid images and corresponding nuclei masks.

 2. **Nuclei Extraction**:
    - Run the `nucleiExtraction.m` script.